Fastest free public RPC for Ethereum, BNB, Polygon and 23 more chains (plus Solana and Polkadot)

 How is RPC latency measured on OpenChainBench?

-The harness issues a single `eth_blockNumber` JSON-RPC POST every 15 seconds against each (provider, chain) pair from eu-west, using the same plain HTTP client for every endpoint.
+The harness issues a single `eth_getBlockByNumber` JSON-RPC POST every 60 seconds against each (provider, chain) pair from each of 3 regions (us-east, eu-west, sgp), using the same plain HTTP client for every endpoint.
 Wall-clock delta around the round-trip is recorded with millisecond precision and pushed to both a gauge and a histogram. p50/p90/p99 are computed via Prometheus `quantile_over_time` over the last 24 hours.
 Stale-head detection compares each response against the cross-provider tip and flags anything more than 20 blocks behind as `stale`, so a dead endpoint stuck on yesterday's block cannot rank as the fastest.

 Are public RPCs production-grade for a dapp?